 Essay Writing and Competition Resources:

 The Juneteenth Education Committee has provided a wealth of tips and resources for those entering the essay competition.
-Students are encouraged to take advantage of the Juneteenth “Preparing the Essay” Workshops.
+Students are encouraged to take advantage of these resources.

 or by using the online entry submission process.

 The Lansing Juneteenth Celebration is a project of Progressive Empowerment Education Resource Services - P.E.E.R.S.
 501(c)(3).
-The Juneteenth Essay Contest is presented in partnership with Olivet College.
+The Juneteenth Essay Competition is presented in partnership with the University of Olivet.